 Defences of Porto da Barra – Forts of Santa Maria and São Diogo

-The prominence of the fortifications in the landscape of the city of Salvador certainly represents the imposition of the tactical and strategic need to position them in an elevated location with privileged visibility to the surrounding areas.
+The prominence of these fortifications in Salvador’s landscape clearly reflects the tactical and strategic necessity of positioning them on elevated sites, offering privileged visibility over the surrounding areas.

-With the house sacked, the Crown of Portugal tried to reinforce the protection of its overseas capital Salvador, taking advantage of the defences left by the retreating Dutch.
+After the city was sacked, the Portuguese Crown reinforced the protection of its overseas capital, Salvador, by utilizing the defenses left by the retreating Dutch.

-One of the places chosen to garrison Salvador was the Porto da Barra, where the Batavians had landed with ease in 1624.
+One of the chosen locations for fortifying Salvador was Porto da Barra, where the Dutch had disembarked with ease in 1624.

 Porto da Barra Beach and Santa Maria Fort in Salvador

-It is from this moment that the Forte de Santa Maria and Forte de São Diogo were born, which have since been named in the lists of fortresses in Salvador.
+From 1624, Forte de Santa Maria and Forte de São Diogo emerged and have since been listed in records of Salvador’s fortifications.

-There is a great deal of confusion among historians about the origin of the forts, because there is no known document from the governor ordering them to be built, nor is there any Royal Order authorising their construction.
+There is significant confusion among historians regarding the origins of these forts, as there are no documents from the governor ordering their construction, nor a Royal Order authorizing their erection.

-What is known is either by deduction or by record in later documents.
-We also find references to a trench supporting the two reduced props.
+What is known is based on deduction or records in later documents.
+There are also references to a trench supporting the two small fortifications.

 “Aenwysinge van de Stadt Salvador, ende de Baya de Todos Los Santtos”, Hondius, Henricus.
 This rare map of Salvador and the Bay of All Saints is a very early representation of the Dutch attack and capture of the city of Salvador in May 1624.
 Salvador, then the capital of Brazil, was a strategic port under Portuguese control.
 The Dutch, determined to take control of Brazil, formed the West India Company in 1621 and sent a large expedition to Brazil.
 On 8 May 1624, the Dutch fleet under Admiral Jacob Willekens and Vice-Admiral Pieter Heyn arrived in Salvador and attacked the city.
 The Dutch managed to capture the city, although the Portuguese regained control less than a year later.
 This map depicts the city of Salvador and its fortifications, with the 26 Dutch ships advancing on the city.
 The rest of the coastline is sparsely recorded with a few small towns, trees, and hills.
 The map is orientated with north to the left and includes a panoramic plan of Salvador, with 16 locations identified in key on the title cartouche.
 A later edition of the map shows fewer ships attacking the city, perhaps illustrating a later Dutch attack.
 The imprint in the lower right corner credits Henricus Hondius in The Hague.
 It is unclear whether this is the well-known Amsterdam publisher or the lesser-known Delft engraver and printer who worked during the same period.
 “Aenwysinge van de Stadt Salvador, ende de Baya de Todos Los Santtos”, Hondius, Henricus

-Logic leads us to place it, approximately, on the stretch of the current Avenida Sete de Setembro, opposite the Porto da Barra, once commonly known as Porto dos Holandeses.
+Logic suggests placing the trench approximately along the current Avenida Sete de Setembro, in front of the Porto da Barra, a location that was already popularly known as the Porto dos Holandeses (Dutch Port).

 Mapa dos Fortes de Salvador da Bahia